FyraLabs/boson/README.md

 ## Building

-You require Rust and Node.js to build Boson.
+You require Rust and Node.js + NPM to build Boson.

 Install Rust by using [rustup](https://rustup.rs/), and then run the following commands: